Reconstruction of a coloring from its homogeneous sets: Introduction

-The first example that we found of a non reconstructible coloring is given by a partition of $\N$ into two infinite sets.
-We associate to this partition a coloring $\varphi$ where for $x$ and $y$ two different natural numbers, $\varphi(\{x,y\})=1$ if both $x$ and $y$ belong to the same part of the partition.
-This example satisfies a very simple criteria for non reconstructibility.
-Suppose there is a pair $\{x,y\}$ such that $\varphi(\{x,z)=1-\varphi(\{y,z\})$ for all $z\in X\setminus\{x,y\}$.
-Then $\varphi$ is not reconstructible.
-Such pairs will be called {\em critical}.
-We present a characterization of those colorings that admit a critical pair.
+The first example that we found of a non-reconstructible coloring is given by a partition of $\N$ into two infinite sets.
+We associate to this partition a coloring $\varphi$ where $\varphi(\{x,y\})=1$ if and only if both $x$ and $y$ belong to the same part of the partition.
+This example satisfies a very simple criterion for non reconstructibility: If there is a pair $\{x,y\}$ (an edge) such that $\varphi(\{x,z\})=1-\varphi(\{y,z\})$ for all $z\nin \{x,y\}$, then $\varphi$ is non-reconstructible.
+The reciprocal is not true.
+Such pairs (edges) will be called {\em critical}.
+We show a characterization of colorings that admits a critical pair.

-In the example mentioned above of a coloring associated to a partition of $\N$ into two parts, the collection of its homogeneous sets has exactly two $\subseteq$-maximal elements.
+In the example mentioned above of a coloring associated to a partition of $\N$ into two parts, the collection of its homogeneous sets has exactly two maximal elements with respect to inclusion.
 Motivated by that, we present some results relating the structure of the family of maximal homogeneous sets to the reconstruction problem.

-In the last section of the paper we present some results from the descriptive set theoretic point of view.
-Notice that $\h(\varphi)$ is a closed subset of $\cantor$, thus it is an element of the hyperspace $K(\cantor)$, which it is endowed with the usual Vietoris topology.
-We show that there is a Borel way to reconstruct a coloring from its homogeneous sets.
-More precisely, there is Borel map $f:K(\cantor)\to 2^{[\N]^2}$ such that $f(\h(\varphi))$ is a reconstruction of $\varphi$, i.e., $\h(f(\h(\varphi))=\h(\varphi)$.
+In the last section of the paper we study the reconstruction problem from a descriptive set theoretic point of view.
+For instance, the collection of reconstructible colorings on $\N$ is a dense $G_\delta$ subset of the space of colorings $\{0,1\}^{[\N]^2}$, that is, from the Baire category point of view, almost every coloring is reconstructible.
+We can regard $\h(\varphi)$ as a closed subset of the Cantor space $\{0,1\}^{\N}$ (which will be denoted, as usual, by $\cantor$), thus as an element of the hyperspace $K(\cantor)$, which is a Polish space endowed with the usual Vietoris topology.
+We show that there is a Borel way to recover a coloring from its homogeneous sets.
+More precisely, there is Borel map $f:K(\cantor)\to \{0,1\}^{[\N]^2}$ such that $f(\h(\varphi))$ is a reconstruction of $\varphi$, i.e., $\h(f(\h(\varphi))=\h(\varphi)$.

 To finish this introduction we comment about our original motivation.
 A collection $\mathcal{H}$ of subsets of $\N$ is {\em tall}, if for every infinite set $A\subseteq \N$, there is an infinite set $B\in \mathcal{H}$ such that $B\subseteq A$.
 Ramsey's Theorem says that $\h(\varphi)$ is tall for every coloring $\varphi$ on $\N$.
 Some tall families admit a Borel selector, that is, a Borel map such that given an infinite set $A$, the map selects an infinite subset of $A$ belonging to the tall family (\cite{GrebikUzca2018}).
 The collection $\h(\varphi)$ is an important example of a tall family admitting a Borel selector (\cite{GrebikUzca2018,HMTU2017}).
 It is an open problem to find a characterization of those tall Borel families that admit a Borel selector.
 A quite related question is to characterize when a tall Borel family $\mathcal{H}$ admits a coloring $\varphi$ such that $\h(\varphi)\subseteq \mathcal{H}$.
 In other words, when is it possible to extract from such tall family $\mathcal{H}$ a coloring $\varphi$ such that $\h(\varphi)\subseteq \mathcal{H}$?
 These considerations lead naturally to a Borel reconstruction problem: Suppose $\mathcal{H}=\h(\varphi)$, can we recover from $\mathcal{H}$, in a Borel way, a coloring $\psi$ such that $\h(\psi)=\mathcal{H}$?
 In the last section of the paper we show that the answer is positive.